microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/crosstenantaccesspolicy-overview.md

 Default cross-tenant access settings determine your stance for inbound and outbound collaboration and tenant restrictions with all other Microsoft Entra organizations.
 Any external collaboration with an organization not listed explicitly in your cross-tenant access settings inherit these default settings.
 Default settings are defined using the [crossTenantAccessPolicyConfigurationDefault](../resources/crosstenantaccesspolicyconfigurationdefault.md) resource type.

 By default, Microsoft Entra ID assigns all Microsoft Entra tenants a service default configuration for cross-tenant access settings.
 You can override these service defaults with your own configuration to suit your organization.
-You can confirm whether you're using the service default settings or have modified the default settings by looking at the **isServiceDefault** property returned when you query the default endpoint.
+You can confirm whether you're using the service default settings or modified the default settings by looking at the **isServiceDefault** property returned when you query the default endpoint.

 ## Partner cross-tenant access settings

 Partner-specific cross-tenant access settings determine your stance for inbound and outbound collaboration and tenant restrictions with a specific Microsoft Entra organization.
 Any collaboration with this organization inherits these partner-specific settings.
 Partner settings are defined using the [crossTenantAccessPolicyConfigurationPartner](../resources/crosstenantaccesspolicyconfigurationpartner.md) resource type.

-Even though you have added a partner to your cross-tenant access settings, some of your default settings will still apply.
-For example, if you configure only **b2bCollaborationInbound** for a partner in your cross-tenant access settings, all other settings for that partner configuration will be inherited from the default cross-tenant access settings.
+Even though you added a partner to your cross-tenant access settings, some of your default settings will apply.
+For example, if you configure only **b2bCollaborationInbound** for a partner in your cross-tenant access settings, all other settings for that partner configuration are inherited from the default cross-tenant access settings.
 When querying the partner endpoint, any property on the partner object that is `null` means that for that property, it's inheriting settings from the default policy.

 ## Inbound trust settings in cross-tenant access settings

 Inbound trust settings enable you to trust the MFA external users perform in their home directories.
-This prevents external users from having to perform MFA both in their home directories and in your directory.
+This setting prevents external users from having to perform MFA both in their home directories and in your directory.
 With inbound trust settings, you enable a seamless authentication experience for your external users and save on the MFA costs incurred by your organization.

-For example, when you configure your trust settings to trust MFA, your MFA policies are still applied to external users, but users who have already completed MFA in their home tenants won't have to complete MFA again in your tenant.
+For example, when you configure your trust settings to trust MFA, your MFA policies are still applied to external users, but users who already completed MFA in their home tenants will not have to complete MFA again in your tenant.

 Inbound trust settings also enable you to trust devices that are compliant, or Microsoft Entra hybrid joined in their home directories.
 With inbound trust settings in cross-tenant access settings, you can now protect access to your apps and resources by requiring that external users use compliant, or Microsoft Entra hybrid joined devices.